Assistant Director, Education and Social Change Office

 What We Would Like You To Have

-- Leadership experience in retention program development and diversity programming/education.
+- At least 3 years of leadership experience in retention program development, diversity programming/education.

 To apply, please submit the following materials:

 - A current resume.

 - A cover letter that specifically addresses how your background and experience align with the requirements, qualifications and responsibilities of the position.

 You will not be asked to upload references at this time.